 In March 2016, the Company was served with proceedings by a former employee.
-The claim has been brought in the English High Court and alleges breaches of contract and duty.
-The amount claimed has yet to be quantified, but could amount to approximately £65 million.
+The claim was brought in the English High Court and alleged breaches of contract and duty.
+The amount claimed was not quantified, but on the basis of the pleaded case, was approximately GBP 65 million.
 The Company filed and served a Defence and Counterclaim to these proceedings in May 2016 and the employee filed a Reply and Defence to Counterclaim in July 2017.
-The next procedural step is for the Company to file a Rejoinder and Reply to Defence to Counterclaim.
-The proceedings are currently stayed.
+The proceedings were stayed by mutual consent from 8 March 2018.
+On 29 March 2021, the parties agreed to settle the claims, without admitting any wrongdoing.
+On 13 May 2021, the parties served and filed Notices of Discontinuance, ending the proceedings.